losol/positor/readme.txt

 * Fixed escaping of some output
 * Live preview of title and description editing in Customizer.
 * Fixed multiple items in footers, and positioning of elements.
+* Bug fixed: search form in navbar on subfolder installation.